Why make a will?

 There are alternatives to wills such as revocable living trusts.
 This involves creating a trust, which is a legal entity separate from the maker.
 Then, all assets are transferred to the trust and owned by the trust.
 The trust can name beneficiaries, so after the death of its creator, the property in the trust can go to the beneficiaries without having to probate a will.
 Such a trust involves more legal work upfront than a will, but it can limit or replace the process of probate.

 Another alternative to a will is jointly titled property.
 Under Georgia law, if the property is owned by persons as joint tenants with survivorship, after the death of the first owner to die, the survivor receives title to the property without the need for further legal proceedings.

 In estate planning, there are related topics such as advanced directives and powers of attorney.
 A will only takes effect at death.
 It is revocable until the maker dies.
 A durable power of attorney can be used for disability planning to have someone manage affairs when a person is unable to manage his or her own affairs during life.
 An advance directive can be used to make medical decisions, including whether life support will be used to prolong a person’s life when he or she is unable to communicate these decisions.

-Our firm has been assisting clients with wills and estate planning matters in Gwinnett County for over 30 years.
-Give us a call 770-972-3803 and you and your loved ones will be glad you did.
+Our firm has been assisting clients with wills and estate planning matters in Gwinnett County since 1976.
+Give us a call at 770-972-3803 and you and your loved ones will be glad you did.